Same-sex marriage in Greenland

-Same-sex marriage in Greenland has been legal since 1 April 2016.
+Same-sex marriage has been legal in Greenland since 1 April 2016.
 Same-sex marriage legislation passed the Inatsisartut unanimously on 26 May 2015.
 Approval by the Folketing followed on 19 January 2016, and the law received royal assent on 3 February.
+It took effect on 1 April, with the first same-sex marriage in Greenland taking place that day in Nuuk.

-Greenland, an autonomous territory within the Kingdom of Denmark, had previously recognised registered partnerships for same-sex couples from 1 July 1996 until 1 April 2016.
+From 1996 to 2016, Greenland, an autonomous territory within the Kingdom of Denmark, recognised registered partnerships for same-sex couples, providing most, but not all, of the rights and benefits of marriage.
+The ability to enter into a partnership was closed off following the legalization of same-sex marriage.